-One of the habits that you need to pick up right away, is creating a monthly budget.
+One habit that you need to develop right away, is creating a monthly budget.
 Setting a monthly budget gives you a roadmap to reach your final financial destination.
 Your budget allows you to tell your money where to go every month, instead of you getting to the end of the month and wondering where it all went.

 Budgeting your monthly finances does not have to be cumbersome, and it doesn’t have to cost you any money.
 Every single resource that we have outlined is 100% FREE, so there is no reason for you not to create your budget right away.
 By using some of the resources that we have listed below, you can save yourself time and money.